 17:5 And the apostles said unto the Lord, Increase our faith.
 Upon hearing that, the apostles desired Jesus to increase their faith.
+Faith does not stand alone, Jesus is right there.

 3. The "third law" is that faith is essential; faith is a powerful force.

 The apostles realized something: their faith was weak-too weak to ever live like Jesus was talking about.
+Jesus had told them to forgive them that trespassed against them even if it's 7 times a day.
 They wanted the faith necessary to do what Jesus had been telling them to do.
-They desperately needed greater faith in the power and love of Christ.
+They desperately needed greater faith in the power and love of Christ because they could not do it alone.